 Mental health providers supporting individuals who experience gender dysphoria and are interested in gender-affirming medical care will discuss several pertinent topics associated with these interventions, including expectations, emotional preparation, coping and relaxation skills, financial planning and concerns, medical stability, substance use, and recovery process.

-How to Support Your Loved One with Gender Dysphoria
+How to Deal With Gender Dysphoria

 Anyone who experiences gender dysphoria may find these tips helpful to cope and take care of themselves: